 Now, for those of you who REALLY hate beans, just seeing a bean sprouted may make you turn away because of the fear factor.
 But don’t.
 Don’t think of the typical fat legume as being your only source of beans.
-There are a huge variety and most can be used to sprout and eat on salads or used within recipes.
-In some cases, sprouting actually makes the bean more digestible and allows some enzymes to be more readily available for your body.
+There is a huge variety and most can be used to sprout and eat on salads or used within recipes.
+In some cases, sprouting actually makes the bean more digestible and allows some enzymes to be more readily available to your body.

 What makes it wonderful is that they’re one of the best foods for you.
 My sprouting adventures are very limited to just a dish or two, but here is a great resource of sprouting ideas and recipes for you to try.
-As a side note, please follow sprouting directions to mak this a safe way to use beans.
+As a side note, please follow sprouting directions to make this a safe way to use beans.
 Some beans don’t work well and you may introduce contamination if not fully cooked.

 Stop.
 I see you going to click the x to leave this page.
 But hear me out.
 Really, you can be adventurous and look to using beans in smoothies to add a big punch of protein without the expensive protein powders (though I have to say – hemp powder is a staple in our house!)

-Mixing black beans into a chocolate based smoothie or cannellini beans into a vanilla based smoothie will lend a ton of protein without the weird bean taste and make for a healthier smoothie.
+Mixing black beans into a chocolate-based smoothie or cannellini beans into a vanilla-based smoothie will lend a ton of protein without the weird bean taste and make for a healthier smoothie.
 What about this black bean brownie smoothie or this Pumpkin & White Bean Smoothie?
 And don’t forget the Asian flair in smoothies with this Green Tea Smoothie.

 No one in my family likes beans.
 But we are learning howbto incorporate them into our diet anyway.
 What’s your favorite way to eat them?
 See how we do it on the blog -link in profile. #foodstorage #hummus #momwithaprep #mwap